dartmouth-cs52-16x/16X-git-map/docs/design_details.md

-# Design Onboarding
+# Design Task

 ## Purpose
 To gain familiarity with Sketch, a powerful UI/UX design application, and to get your design chops warmed up before the beginning of the term!

-# Design Task

-## Before you begin
+# Before you begin
+1. Download a free trial of Sketch from: https://sketchapp.com.
-Watch the short Sketch tutorials on *Introducing Symbols*, *Symbol Resizing*, and *Using Masks*.
-Available here: https://sketchapp.com/learn/.
+2. Watch the short Sketch tutorials on *Introducing Symbols*, *Symbol Resizing*, and *Using Masks*: https://sketchapp.com/learn/.

-## What you'll make
-Use Sketch to design a web page telling us about yourself.
-Be creative!
-Your design should tell us something about your personality, so consider this when you make design choices about type, color, and decisions about your layout.

-You can download a free trial of Sketch from: https://sketchapp.com.
+# Page Requirements

-### Your page will have two sections:
+### Your page should include 2 sections:
 1. Your bio
 2. A style guide

+### Bio

-### Information to include in the design of your bio:
+The design of your bio should include:

 * A picture
 * Your name
 * Where you’re from/where you live